 - 36″ curved front support stem

-- 30″ first tier support bar
+- 30″ first-tier support bar

-- 15″ second tier support stem
+- 15″ second-tier support stem

-- 20″ second tier support bar
+- 20″ second-tier support bar

 Who Is Gibraltar?

-Gibraltar is a drum-based manufacturer who has built a reputation in the industry as the #1 hardware company.
+Gibraltar is a drum-based manufacturer that has built a reputation in the industry as the #1 hardware company.
 It makes total sense to me that they made a stand for keyboards seeing how there are so many stands that just aren’t cutting it.

 Aside from making great hardware, Gibraltar also makes a sick drum throne that I have recently been using while I play.